carronj/lenspyx/README.md

 with massive speed-ups and accuracy improvements (see Reinecke, Belkner & Carron 2023), in a way incompatible from v1 which is abandoned.

+Note that installation of DUCC from source can enhance performance substantially (factor of a few sometimes), owing to compiler specfic optimizations

 There are further tools for CMB lensing reconstruction (adjoint lensing etc.)

 ### Installation